Separate Accounting for Trust-Owned Businesses

 Deciding What Stays in the Business

-The trustee decides how much of the business's net cash receipts should be kept for working capital, fixed asset replacement, and other foreseeable business needs.
-Whatever remains gets classified as either principal or income in the trust's general records.
-If the trustee sells business assets outside the ordinary course of operations, the net proceeds go to principal.
+Whatever remains gets classified as principal or income in the trust's general records.
+If the trustee sells business assets outside normal operations, the net proceeds go to principal.